zlatko-michailov/abc/doc/contribute.md

 #### Style
 Figure out the style by looking at existing code.
 Keep the code consistent.
-If still in doubt, ask for guidance in a comment to the issue.
+If still in doubt, ask for guidance in a comment on the issue.

 #### Comments
 In samples, be very generous with comments.